typedb/typedb-driver-examples/commerce/bookstore/README.md

 2. Start the [TypeDB Server](http://docs.vaticle.com/docs/running-typedb/install-and-run#start-the-typedb-server).
 Check that it's listening to address: `0.0.0.0:1729`.
 3. Launch `typedb-examples/commerce/bookstore/python/load_data.py` Python script.
 It will load the bookstore schema and data into the DB.
 4. Launch `typedb-examples/commerce/bookstore/python/requests.py` Python script and follow the instructions to explore example functions and data.
 5. Use this simple example to learn the basics of using TypeDB!
-Explore source codes of the both Python scripts and TypeDB Studio to explore DB schema and content.
+Explore source codes of the Python scripts and use TypeDB Studio to explore DB schema and content.

 ## How it works